 The two main goals of the HPDP for this season are:

 - Launch a valuable program for the athletes to be eligible for Quest for Gold funding for the 2020-2021 season.
-The Quest for Gold funding program has not been launched for this season, but the Ministry 4as assured sports organizations that it will occur.
+The Quest for Gold program has not been launched for this season, but the Ministry has assured sports organizations that it will occur.

 - Prepare our HP athletes with the very limited options we have to eventually go back to full training and competing.

 This year’s program will be four Zoom sessions, one hour each, that will be mandatory for all athletes who wish to apply for Quest for Gold funding.
 We understand that this is short notice, and those with major scheduling issues are encouraged to contact the program coordinator at firstname.lastname@example.org.

 Short biographies of the session presenters can be found below.